Denmark Summer Early Music Workshops 2027.

 GENERAL MUSIC INFORMATION

 Scholarships: A number of full and part scholarships will be available depending on the success of grant applications.
 Scholarships will be awarded in October.
+Please email the organisers for the application form.

 ACCOMMODATION OPTIONS